SymfonyCasts/testing/sfcasts/ep1/tdd.md

 And... great!
 2 tests, 4 assertions, and 1 error.
 Our new test failed because, of course, we called an undefined method!
 We kind of knew this would happen.
-I'll explain why in a minute, but notice that our "this is supposed to be at large dinosaur" message isn't showing up here?
+Hm...
+Did you notice that our "this is supposed to be at large dinosaur" message isn't showing up here?
+I'll explain why in just a minute.

 ## Step 3: Write simple code to make it pass

 Time for step 3 of TDD: write simple code to make this test pass.
 This part, taken literally, can get kinda funny.
-Watch: back in our Dinosaur class add a new `public function getSizeDescription()` which will return a `string`.
+Watch: back in our `Dinosaur` class add a new `public function getSizeDescription()` which will return a `string`.
 Inside... `return 'Large'`.
 Yup, that's it!
 Move back to your terminal and re-run the tests.